mantidproject/mantid/docs/source/algorithms/ReflectometryReductionOne-v2.rst

 in which case the detectors of interest will be divided by monitors.
 Detectors can be normalized by integrated monitors by setting :literal:`NormalizeByIntegratedMonitors` to true, in which case :literal:`MonitorIntegrationWavelengthMin` and :literal:`MonitorIntegrationWavelenthMax` will be used as the integration range.
+Finally, the resulting workspace will be cropped according to :literal:`WavelengthMin` and :literal:`WavelengthMax`, which are both mandatory properties.
 A summary of the steps is shown in the workflow diagram below.

 .. diagram:: ReflectometryReductionOne_ConvertToWavelength-v2_wkflw.dot